alyakin314/alyakin314.github.io/index.md

 I am an Assistant Research Engineer at the Johns Hopkins University Department of Applied Mathematics & Statistics.
-I primarily work with Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/) on problems in classical statistics and modern data science, such as multivariate analysis, robust hypothesis testing, curved mixture estimates, and statistical inference on graphs.
+I primarily work with Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/) and Professor [Joshua Vogelstein](https://jovo.me/) on various problems in classical statistics, data science, and causal inference.
+Applications include connectomics, social network analysis, and causal inference from observational electronic health records data.

 I graduated from the Johns Hopkins University with a Bachelor of Science degree in Computer Science and Applied Mathematics & Statistics in May 2019, and a